-Method Description Applicability Advantages Disadvantages Dry Crossing- Dam and Create a dry work area by damming the flow up and downstream of the crossing and pumping Generally suitable for streams with low flow and defined banks where fish passage is not of • Limited sediment release • Minor sediment release during dam construction, Pump water around.
+Method Description Applicability Advantages Disadvantages Dry Crossing- Dam and Create a dry work area by damming the flow up and downstream of the crossing and pumping Generally suitable for streams with low flow and defined banks where fish passage is not of Limited sediment release Maintains streamflow • Minor sediment release during dam construction, Pump water around.
 Dam materials may include, but are not limited to, sand bags, aqua dams, sheet piling, or street plates. concern.
-Generally works best in non- permeable substrate and preferred for crossing meandering channels.
-Maintains streamflow streamflow dam removal, and as water flushes over area of construction transpo sedime downst not like Minimal release and transport of sediment downstream that is not likely to result in negative effects to transport of sediment downstream that is not likely to result in transport of sediment downstream that is not likely to result in transport of sediment downstream that is not likely to result in • Slow construction / installation resulting in extended period instream and prolonged sediment release fish and fish habitat. • Fish salvage may be required from dried-up • Relatively dry working conditions reach • May be adapted for non-ideal conditions • Short-term barrier to fish movement • Hose can be routed around area of • Specialized equipment and materials construction • Slow construction / installation • May reduce trench sloughing and trench width • Hose(s) may impede construction traffic • Seepage may occur in coarse, permeable substrate • Susceptible to mechanical failure of pumps
+Generally works best in non- permeable substrate and preferred for crossing meandering channels. • , dam removal, and as water flushes over area of construction • Minimal release and transport of sediment downstream that is not likely to result in negative effects to transport of sediment downstream that is not likely to result in transport of sediment downstream that is not likely to result in • Slow construction / installation resulting in extended period instream and prolonged sediment release fish and fish habitat. • Fish salvage may be • Relatively dry working conditions required from dried-up reach • May be adapted for non-ideal conditions • Short-term barrier to fish movement • Hose can be routed around area of construction • Specialized equipment and materials Slow construction / installation • May reduce trench sloughing and trench width • Hose(s) may impede construction traffic • Seepage may occur in coarse, permeable substrate • Susceptible to mechanical failure of pumps

 Method Description Applicability Advantages Disadvantages Dry Crossing- Flume Create a dry work area by damming the flow up and downstream of the crossing and installing flume to convey water.
 Dam materials may include, but are not limited to, sand bags, aqua dams, sheet piling, or street plates.
 Generally suitable for crossing relatively narrow streams that have straight channels and are relatively free of large rocks and bedrock at the point of crossing where fish passage is of concern.
-The waterbody should have defined banks and channel with solid, fine-textured substrate. • Limited sediment release Maintains streamflow May allow fish passage Minimal release and transport of sediment downstream that is not likely to result in negative effects to fish and fish habitat • Minor sediment release during dam construction, removal and as water flushes over area of construction Slow construction / installation Fish salvage may be required from dried-up reach Short-term barrier fish passage if water velocity in culvert is too high • Allows for flushing of substrates Relatively dry or no flow working conditions May be adapted for non-ideal conditions May reduce trench sloughing and trench width • Difficult to trench and lay pipe, especially large diameter pipe, under flume pipe Work area may not stay dry in coarse, permeable substrate Seepage may occur in coarse, permeable substrate
+The waterbody should have defined banks and channel with solid, fine-textured substrate. • Limited sediment release Maintains streamflow May allow fish passage Minimal release and transport of sediment downstream that is not likely to result in negative effects to • Minor sediment release during dam construction, removal and as water flushes over area of construction Slow construction / installation Fish salvage may be required from dried-up reach Short-term barrier fish passage if water velocity • fish and fish habitat Allows for flushing of substrates Relatively dry or no flow working conditions May be adapted for non-ideal conditions May reduce trench sloughing and trench width • in culvert is too high Difficult to trench and lay pipe, especially large diameter pipe, under flume pipe Work area may not stay dry in coarse, permeable substrate Seepage may occur in coarse, permeable substrate